 Implementing Shareholder Giving

-Once you’ve added an associated shareholder account to your Sound Recording splits, choose a percentage between 1-100% of your earnings to allocate.
+Once you’ve added a charitable shareholder to your Sound Recording splits, choose a percentage between 1-100% of your earnings to allocate.
 Each month, Stem will automatically donate directly to the outlined organizations.

 Any Stem user can change their splits at any time, if you would like to donate only for an allocated period of time rather than indefinitely.
 Check out this FAQ on how to change your splits with the help of your Stem Direct Rep.